-Jones caught two of three targets for 63 yards in Sunday's loss to the Chargers.
+Jones caught four of six targets for 18 yards during Sunday's loss to the Bears.

-Jones caught three balls on six targets for 26 yards in Sunday's blowout loss to the Ravens.
+Jones caught three of five targets for 27 yards in Sunday's loss to the Colts.

 |Bye: Week 11|